AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

 c.
 Create Templates and Template Stack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Template and template stack is used to configure Network properties, such as interfaces, zones, route tables.
+Template and template stack are used to configure Network properties, such as interfaces, zones, route tables.
 This is the one that we need to monitor and update through API.

+ 1. **Create Template**
-Create template for each group of firewalls, i.e., create one for FireNet primary gateway, one for FireNet backup gateway.
+      You should create template for each firewall group:  create one for FireNet primary gateway, one for FireNet backup gateway.

+ #. **Configure Template**
-Configure template, add interfaces (ethernet1/1, ethernet1/2), zones (LAN, WAN), route table.
-Please do not name route table as "default" since this may conflict with firewall its own default route table.
+      Add interfaces (ethernet1/1, ethernet1/2), zones (LAN, WAN), route table.
+Do not name route table as "default" since this may conflict with firewall its own default route table.

-Create template stack.
+ #. **Create Template Stack**
       Template stack is a bundle to bound template with managed devices.
 When creating, select templates (can be multiple) and devices.
-So create 1 template stack for each group of firewalls, one for primary FireNet gateway, one for backup FireNet gateway.
+For example,  create one template stack for each firewall group, one for primary FireNet gateway, one for backup FireNet gateway.
 Remember template stack name.
 Commit and push.

 d.
 Create Device Group
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Device Group is used to manage all the firewall policies
+Device Group is used to manage all the firewall policies.

+ 1. **Add Device Group**
       Go to Panorama --> Device Groups, click "Add" to create a new device group.
-Add the template created from previous step. remember the device group name, for example "west2-firenet-primary".
+Add the template created from previous step.
+Remember the device group name, for example "west2-firenet-primary".

+ #. **Add Example Policy**
-add allow-all policy to the newly created device group.
+      Add "allow-all" policy to the just created device group.

-add egress-nat policy if firewalls plan to add in this device group is going to be used to pass egress traffic.
+ #. **Add Egress Policy** (Optional)
+      If you plan to deploy Egress inspection, add egress-nat policy.

+ #. **Commit The Change**
        Commit and push.

-After this step, firewall is managed by Panorama.
-All configure need to be done in Panorama, should not do it in firewall console.
+After the above steps, VM-Series instances are managed by Panorama.
+All configuration should be done through the Panorama console.

 e.
 Create admin role and user
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Same as firewall, create admin role with XML API permission, create admin user with the admin role.
+This is the same as for individually managed VM-Series.
+Create admin role with XML API permission, create admin user with the admin role.

 After you have setup and configured your Panorama, go to Aviatrix Controller -> Firewall Network -> Vendor Integration -> Firewall Manager (Panorama) and configure the following.